g-chance/--Project--learning_dashboard/README.md

 # Learning Dashboard
+<strong>Overview</strong>
-<strong>Overview</strong> A MERN stack based Interactive Web Application for Individual and Group Learning Tracking and Visualization Management<br>
+<p> A MERN stack based Interactive Web Application for Individual and Group Learning Tracking and Visualization Management</p>
 <p>This project was inpired by the new way of learning and working under the pandemic.
 When we are working from home or learning virtually, it requires more discipline and fun tools to help manage the work progress.
 Our learning dashboard has implemented the following core features Profile, Task, Timer, Notes to facilitate the task and time management for the user.